Bernadette Meehan: Career

-Meehan joined the United States Department of State as a Foreign Service officer in 2004, and began her new career as a consular officer at the U.S. embassy in Bogota, Colombia.
-She survived a kidnapping and physical assault by armed men in Bogota in April 2006.
+Meehan joined the United States Department of State as a Foreign Service officer in 2004, and began her new career as a consular officer at the U.S. Embassy in Bogotá, Colombia.
+She survived a kidnapping and physical assault by armed men in Bogotá in April 2006.
 Two of the perpetrators were arrested and sentenced to ten years in jail, while two perpetrators were never found.

 She served in Colombia for two years before volunteering to serve in Iraq.
 She worked at the U.S. Embassy in Baghdad from 2006 to 2007 as a Consular Officer, and for several months as Special Assistant to Ambassador Zalmay Khalilzad.
 She was wounded in Baghdad, by a rocket fired by an Iran-backed militia.

 In September 2007 Meehan left Iraq to study Arabic at the Department of State's Foreign Service Institute in Virginia to prepare for her next tour as the public affairs officer at the U.S. Consulate General in Dubai in the United Arab Emirates.

 Meehan was selected in 2007 as a Powell Fellow, recognized as one of the 12 most promising future leaders in the Department of State.

 In 2010 she returned to Washington, D.C. to work as a State Department "Line Officer", advancing the Secretary of State’s overseas travel.
-She then become one of two Special Assistants to the Secretary of State.
+She then became Special Assistants to the Secretary of State.
 In 2012, Meehan was detailed to the White House National Security Council (NSC) and in 2014 she became the spokeswoman for the National Security Council.

 Meehan left the NSC in 2015 to become an adjunct professor and State Department resident fellow at Georgetown University’s Institute for the Study of Diplomacy in the Edmund A. Walsh School of Foreign Service.
 She was recalled to the NSC to oversee the planning for President Obama's historic trip to Havana, Cuba.
 According to The New York Times, her appointment to this position reflected the importance the President put on the trip and the complicated nature of planning the visit.
+She then remained at the White House as a Senior Advisor to President Obama until January 2017.

-In February 2017, Meehan departed the Foreign Service to serve as the Chief International Officer at the Obama Foundation.
-The Obama Foundation is a Chicago-based nonprofit organization founded by President and Mrs. Obama that seeks out to inspire, empower and connect people to change their world for the better.
+In February 2017, Meehan departed the Foreign Service to serve as the Chief International Officer at the Obama Foundation, a Chicago-based nonprofit organization founded by President and Mrs. Obama that seeks out to inspire, empower and connect people to change their world for the better.
 In this role, she was responsible for developing and overseeing all international programs for the Obama Foundation, including the Obama Foundation Scholars; Leaders Africa program; Leaders Asia-Pacific program; and Leaders Europe program.
+She eventually became the Executive Vice President for Global Programs and a member of the Foundation's Executive Committee.

 Meehan served on the board of advisors for Georgetown University's Institute for the Study of Diplomacy, within the Walsh School of Foreign Service.
 She also served on the board of advisors for Hostage US, a non-profit organization that supports families of Americans taken hostage abroad and supports hostages when they return home.